hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 # Start Kubeless on your Kubernetes Cluster #

-Helm is a package manager for Kubernetes and a common Helm _chart_ is predefined for that defines the installation.
-Use Helm to install _Kubeless_ with this install command:
+Helm is a package manager for Kubernetes and a common Helm _chart_ is predefined for a successful installation.
+Use Helm to a install  _Kubeless_ with this command:

 `helm install --name my-kubeless --namespace kubeless incubator/kubeless --set rbac.create=true --set ui.enabled=true`{{execute}}